 The TP-Link Archer C9 is an odd duck.
-The model number and slightly higher price position it as an upgrade to our former pick, the Archer C7, but in our testing, it performed worse in every way.
-The C9 also suffers from a weird, awkward standing-on-end design, and TP-Link currently sells five separate hardware revisions, making it hard to tell what you’re going to get, or how long the company will support it if you buy one.
+The model number and slightly higher price position it as an upgrade to our former pick, the Archer C7, but it performed worse in every way in our testing.
+The C9 also suffers from a weird, awkward standing-on-end design, and TP-Link currently sells five separate hardware revisions, making it hard to tell what you’re going to get or how long the company will support it if you buy one.

 D-Link’s DIR-867 is a lower-cost version of the DIR-878.
-Under the hood, it uses the exact same CPU and Wi-Fi chipsets as its larger counterpart, but—oddly—it tends to perform slightly better.
-“Better” isn’t the same thing as “well,” though, and we cannot recommend either router.
+Under the hood, it uses the same CPU and Wi-Fi chipsets as its larger counterpart, but—oddly—it tends to perform slightly better.
+“Better” isn’t the same thing as “well,” though we cannot recommend either router.

-The Ignition Labs Portal makes bold claims about performing leaps and bounds better than competing routers, by making use of restricted DFS frequencies.
+The Ignition Labs Portal makes bold claims about performing leaps and bounds better than competing routers by using restricted DFS frequencies.
 The theory is if your environment is swamped with lots of devices, using frequencies that they can’t use will make your experience better.
 Unfortunately, those frequencies are restricted for a reason: They’re used by military radar, air-traffic controllers, and similar high-priority devices.
 Though it’s legal to use those frequencies in civilian devices, you have to respect the “big boy” devices’ priority and cease transmission entirely if you can sniff even a hint of them in operation.
-This limitation led to very poor results for the Portal in our testing.
+This limitation led to inferior results for the Portal in our testing.